Ending of Time, The

 DB: Yes.
 It is going around and around.

-Sir, could we put it this way: we have never touched any other movement than the outer movement.
+K: Involving time.
+If the movement ceases, then what takes place?
+I wonder if I am conveying anything?
+Could we put it this way?
+We have never touched any other movement than the outer movement.

-DB: Yes, well, generally anyway.
-We put most of our energy into the outward movement.
+DB: Generally, anyway.
+We put most of our energy into the outer movements.

 DB: Well, it is the reflection of that outward movement.